ranierigalasso/LineApp-Frontend/README.md

 ## Backlog

 Erorrs:
-- manage error handling in state
+- manage error handling in state (using Redux)

 Image:
-- upload image
+- upload images

-State:
-- manage some parts of the state with redux

 Geo Location & Surf Forecast:
 - add geolocation when creating post
 - show forecast of the spot
+- show a map of surf spots where user has surfed

 # Client